 HC refrigerants can be produced domestically and, unlike HFCs, are not harmful when exposed to skin or inhaled.
 R290 also has a higher purity level than standard propane.
 Additionally, its lower moisture content ensures it will not damage your refrigeration system and its components.
 Over 1.5 billion HC refrigerators and freezers are used in homes worldwide, and there are also 2 million commercial units in use.

 While there was initially fear that these propane-operated refrigerators could pose an explosion risk, studies show that there is less than a .001% chance of this occurring, even in kitchens that cook with gas.
 In fact, most R290 units contain less propane than common products like lighters, air fresheners, and spray paint.
 R290 systems can also be vented into the atmosphere, which means the refrigerant doesn't need to be recovered.
 Please note that R290 can only be used on new equipment and cannot be retrofitted.
-For more information on R290 and hydrocarbon refrigerants, take a look at this brochure from Beverage-Air.

 The EPA has also approved several flammable refrigerants over the past few years which, under certain circumstances, are acceptable substitutes for refrigerants with high GWP.
 These include difluromethane (HFC-32), ethane, isobutane, propane, and R441a, an HC blend.
 Other than HFC-32, all of these substances are exempt from the Clean Air Act's Section 608's restrictions on the ventilation, release, and disposal of refrigerants.
 Consequently, the EPA doesn't currently view HFC-32 as detrimental to the environment.